 It shouldn't come as a shock that your store's logo can either make or break your brand.
 A logo is your badge of identity, and is often the first thing potential customers, investors and collaborators see.
 If your audience thinks your logo is unprofessional, there's a very good chance they'll think your business is unprofessional as well.
-But fear not, young Padawan, because that needn't be your fate!
-Here are three tips you can use to create awesome logos that will wow the masses and bring lucrative attention to your company.
+Here are three design tips you can use to create awesome logos that will wow the masses and bring lucrative attention to your company.

 1. Consider the psychology of shapes

 Our brains react differently to different shapes, which is why it's important to consider which ones you're incorporating into your logo.
 Depending on the shape you choose, your brand can give an impression you didn't intend, be it boring, hyperactive, unreliable, dangerous and more.
 Below are some examples of how you can use shapes to give people the right impression your brand!